crf8472/arcs-tools/BUILD.md

   in LaTeX

-## Building the executable as a demo
+## Building the executable without system-wide installation

 We presuppose you have downloaded and unpacked or git-cloned arcs-tools to a folder named ``arcs-tools``.
 Then, for just testing arcs-tools, do:

 	$ cd arcs-tools      # your arcs-tools root folder where README.md resides

+If you are interested in a particular branch, check this branch out now:

+	$ git checkout $BRANCHNAME

+If you want to build from ``main`` you do not need to checkout any branch.

+	$ git submodule init
+	$ git submodule update     # pull libarcstk+libarcsdec in build-tree
 	$ mkdir build && cd build  # create build folder for out-of-source-build
-	$ cmake -DWITH_SUBMODULES=ON ..   # pull libarcstk+libarcsdec in build-tree
+	$ cmake -DWITH_SUBMODULES=ON ..
 	$ cmake --build .          # perform the actual build

-This will create the binary ``arcstk`` linked to the locally compiled dependencies with all optimizations and without debug-symbols and tests.
+This will checkout libarcstk and libarcsdec into the local build-tree.
+When building, the binary ``arcstk`` is created linked to those locally compiled dependencies with all optimizations and without debug-symbols and tests.
 Note that this process will only succeed if all default dependencies of libarcsdec are available!
 You can create ``./libs/libarcsdec/build`` and configure